 We commercially launched our Simoa HD-1 Analyzer in January 2014.
 The HD-1 Analyzer is the most sensitive protein detection platform commercially available, and is currently capable of analyzing up to six biomarkers per test, with anticipated expansion capability to up to 35 biomarkers per test in 2018.
 Assays run on the HD-1 Analyzer are also fully automated.
 We believe that the increased multiplexing capability and the full automation of the HD-1 Analyzer provides us with an additional significant competitive advantage with biopharmaceutical customers.
 We have currently developed more than 80 Simoa digital biomarker assays.
 The Simoa platform also allows ease and flexibility in assay design, enabling our customers to develop their own in-house assays, called "homebrew" assays.
 We intend to continue to increase the number of Simoa digital biomarker assays.
-We have sold more than 150 HD-1 Analyzers to over 100 customers around the world.
+We have sold more than 160 HD-1 Analyzers to over 100 customers around the world.
 We also have seven HD-1 Analyzers in our own Simoa Accelerator Laboratory.

 We continually seek to expand our product offerings to meet the needs of our customers.
-To that end, we have developed a new instrument, the Quanterix SR, which we plan to introduce through an early adopter program.
+To that end, we have developed a new instrument, the Quanterix SR-X, which we plan to introduce through an early adopter program.
 We plan to initiate our commercial launch of this new instrument in 2018.
-The Quanterix SR will utilize the same core Simoa technology and assay kits as the HD-1 Analyzer in a compact benchtop form with a lower price point, more flexible assay preparation, and a wider range of applications, including direct detection of nucleic acids.
-We intend to offer two different versions of the Quanterix SR: the SR-X, which will be capable of analyzing up to three biomarkers per test, and the SR-Plex, which will support detection capability of up to six biomarkers per test at launch, with anticipated expansion to capability of up to 35 biomarkers per test in 2018.
+The Quanterix SR-X will utilize the same core Simoa technology and assay kits as the HD-1 Analyzer in a compact benchtop form with a lower price point, more flexible assay preparation, and a wider range of applications, including direct detection of nucleic acids.
+The SR-X will support detection capability of up to six biomarkers per test at launch, with anticipated expansion to capability of up to 35 biomarkers per test in 2018.

 We also provide contract research services for customers through our Simoa Accelerator Laboratory.
 The Simoa Accelerator Laboratory provides customers with access to Simoa's technology, and supports multiple projects and services, including sample testing, homebrew assay development and custom assay development.
-To date, we have completed over 320 projects for more than 135 customers from all over the world using our Simoa platform.
-In addition to being an important source of revenue, we have also found the Simoa Accelerator Laboratory to be a significant catalyst for placing additional instruments, as over 20 customers for whom we have provided contract research services have subsequently purchased an instrument from us.
+To date, we have completed over 340 projects for more than 145 customers from all over the world using our Simoa platform.
+In addition to being an important source of revenue, we have also found the Simoa Accelerator Laboratory to be a significant catalyst for placing additional instruments, as over 35 customers for whom we have provided contract research services have subsequently purchased an instrument from us.

 We sell our instruments, consumables and services to the life science, pharmaceutical and diagnostics industries through a direct sales force and support organizations in North America and Europe, and through distributors or sales agents in other select markets.
 We have an extensive base of customers in world class academic and governmental research institutions, as well as pharmaceutical, biotechnology and contract research companies, using our technology to gather information to better understand human health.
-Our Simoa platform has enabled us and our customers to publish research in over 125 peer-reviewed publications, covering over 175 biomarkers in areas of high unmet medical need, including neurology, oncology, cardiology, infectious disease and inflammation.
+Our Simoa platform has enabled us and our customers to publish research in approximately 160 articles in peer-reviewed publications, covering over 150 biomarkers in areas of high unmet medical need, including neurology, oncology, cardiology, infectious disease and inflammation.